mit-han-lab/gan-compression/docs/full_pipeline.md

 `'config_str'` is a channel configuration description to identify a specific subnet within the "once-for-all" network.

 To accelerate the search process, you may need to want to search the sub-networks on multiple GPUs.
 You could manually split the search space with [search.py](../search.py).
-All you need to do is add additional arguments `--split` and `--remainder`.
+All you need to do is add additional arguments `--num_splits` and `--split`.
 For example, if you need to search the sub-networks  with 2 GPUs, you could use the following commands:

 * On the first GPU: